nxadm/rakudo-pkg/README.md

 $ sudo apt-get update && sudo apt-get install rakudo-pkg
 ```

+You may also have to install additional packages in order to execute
+the above commands.
+Some reported as additionally needed include:
++ `apt-transport-https`
++ `dirmngr`
++ `lsb-release`

 If you don't have `lsb_release` installed, you can use the OS codename (e.g.,
 stretch, bionic, etc.) instead of the `lsb_release -cs` command.